kristofhracza/hacking-procedure/binary/format_string.md

     return 0;
 }
 ```
-But as seen in the **output** below, since the flag is stored on the stack and it will print it regardless.
+But as seen in the **output** below, since the flag is stored on the stack it will print it regardless.
 ```
 %p %p %p %p %p %p %p %p %p
 0x7fff120059d0 0x100 0x76d74d5147e2 0x76d74d61bf10 0x76d74d6c6040 0x2 0xcafebabe0000000e 0x7025207025207025 0x2520702520702520